Acceptance and Commitment Therapy for Eating Disorders

 The focus on values comes into play during the “commitment” aspect of acceptance and commitment therapy.

-This principle involves establishing someone’s core morals and values, or beliefs that are strong enough to inspire action.
-Once these traits have been and identified, a patient and their therapist will think of positive causes, hobbies, or jobs that align with these ideals.
+This principle involves establishing someone’s core morals and values or beliefs that are strong enough to inspire action.
+Once these traits have been identified, a patient and their therapist will think of positive causes, hobbies, or jobs that align with these ideals.

-A patient is then encouraged to pursue these new interests, or make causes that promote these values and morals a higher priority in their life.
+A patient is then encouraged to pursue these new interests or make these values and morals in their life.

-The concept is intended to have a twofold effect: Drawing someone’s focus toward interests and actions that make them feel good, and helping them build an identity that isn’t centered around disordered thoughts or behaviors.
+The concept is intended to have a twofold effect: Drawing someone’s focus toward interests and actions that make them feel good and helping them build an identity that isn’t centered around disordered thoughts or behaviors.5

 Committed Action